bootstrap-vue/bootstrap-vue/src/icons/README.md

 class to the icon component, or create a new animation class in the form of `b-icon-animation-{animationName}` and pass the custom animation name to the `animation` prop.

-**Note:** The animation effect of this component is dependent on the `prefers-reduced-motion` media query.
+**Note:** The BootstrapVue custom animation effects of this component is dependent on the `prefers-reduced-motion` media query.
 See the
 [reduced motion section of our accessibility documentation](/docs/reference/accessibility) for additional details.